xmos/lib_spi/doc/rst/lib_spi.rst

 MISO port timing
 ================

 Port timing is affected by chip pad and PCB delays.
-For clock, slave-select and MOSI all of the delays will be broadly matched.
+For the clock, slave-select and MOSI signals, all of the delays will be broadly matched.
-This means port timing adjustment is normally not required even up to the fastest support SPI clock rates.
+This means port timing adjustment is normally not required even up to the fastest supported SPI clock rates.

-For MISO, there will be a 'round trip delay' starting with the clock edge and finishing at the xCORE's input port.
+For the MISO signal, there will be a 'round trip delay' starting with the clock edge output and finishing at the xCORE's input port.
-Since this delay will mean the xCORE will be sampling early, it may be necessary to delay the sampling of the MISO pin to capture within the required window, particularly if the SPI clock is above 20 MHz.
+The presence of this delay will mean the xCORE may sample too early since data signal will arrive later.
+It may be necessary to delay the sampling of the MISO pin to capture within the required window, particularly if the SPI clock is above 20 MHz.

 Control over the signal capture is provided for all SPI master implementations that require a clock block.
 Please see the API section which exposes the controls available for optimising setup and hold capture.